scriptnull/vishnubharathi.codes/source/_posts/no-more-zero-days.md

 ![](https://i.imgur.com/7xsp7hJ.png)

 It gave a great momentum - I read books followed by books everynight, practiced a lot of coding, and even got very active on this blog at that time only.
 The last 2 months of 2018 were very productive.
-At that time, I was able to crack the interview of one of my dream companies and wrote a very successful blog post that went on to the top of Hackernews (which completely proved the point that people really find some of my writings useful).
+At that time, I was able to crack the interview of one of my dream companies and wrote a very successful blog post that went on to the top of Hackernews (which made me feel good about my writing skills and gave me a little encouragement to blog and speak out more!).

 After that, I just went on to being normal.
 In short, a lot happened.
 A lot of zero days.